Frequently Asked Questions » Doesn't the Pentagon security gate camera video that the government released show something hitting the building?

 A spokeswoman at the Department of Justice, which reviews taped and photographed evidence obtained by federal security cameras, said she could not comment on whether the photos are legitimate, adding that the photos "were not disseminated by the FBI or the Department of Justice."

-Here is a passage from an Associated Press article announcing the official release of the video over four years later in 2006.
+Here is a passage from an Associated Press article announcing the official release of the video over four years later, in May of 2006.

 WASHINGTON -- The Pentagon on Tuesday released the first video images of American Airlines Flight 77 crashing into the military headquarters building and killing 189 people in the Sept.
 11, 2001 terrorist attacks.